ambientlight/LaVague/docs/docs/examples/job-application.md

 <a target="_blank" href="https://colab.research.google.com/github/lavague-ai/LaVague/blob/main/examples/Idefics_LaVague_notebook.ipynb">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>

-This notebook shows how one can combine Hugging Face [Idefics2-8b](https://huggingface.co/HuggingFaceM4/idefics2-8b) model with LaVague to create an agent that can take a CV, perform OCR and apply to jobs automatically by filling a candidate form.
+In this example (available as a notebook), we will show how one can combine Hugging Face [Idefics2-8b](https://huggingface.co/HuggingFaceM4/idefics2-8b) model with LaVague to create an agent that can take a CV, perform OCR and apply to jobs automatically by filling a candidate form.

 You can see it in action below: